platformsh/platformsh-docs/docs/src/languages/java/_index.md

 ## Other JVM languages

-It’s worth remembering that the JVM by its specification [does not read Java code](https://docs.oracle.com/javase/specs/jvms/se8/html/index.html), but bytecode.
+It’s worth remembering that the JVM by its specification [doesn't read Java code](https://docs.oracle.com/javase/specs/jvms/se8/html/index.html), but bytecode.
 So within the JVM, it’s possible to [run several languages](https://en.wikipedia.org/wiki/List_of_JVM_languages).
 Platform.sh supports several of them, such as Kotlin, Groovy, and Scala, so long as that language works with any build automation that Platform.sh supports.

 | Article                                                      | Link                                                         |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |